lblod/frontend-say-editor-documentation/public/assets/pages/getting-started.md

       default: [
         "rdfa-editor-date-plugin",
         "rdfa-editor-date-overwrite-plugin",
-        "rdfa-editor-wikipedia-slug-plugin"
+        "rdfa-editor-wikipedia-slug-plugin",
+        "rdfa-editor-dbpedia-info-plugin"
       ]
     };

-In our plugins we have three essential files:
+Next, we're going to have a look at the source code of the plugins.
+Keep in mind that there are three parts interacting when writing a plugin:

+  - The editor: processes input
+  - A service: is informed about new events, and decides where to provide hints
+  - A hint card: is shown to the user, and allows manipulation of a region of text in the editor

+For the tutorial the following files are relevant:

 #### Service

-The file `addon/services/rdfa-editor-your-name-plugin.js` is the core of the plugin : the service that is in charge of knowing when your plugin has to be used and where.
-For that purpose it follows three steps:
+The service, located in `addon/services/rdfa-editor-<your-plugin-name>.js`, is the core of the plugin.
+The service is in charge of preparing hint cards for text regions it understands based on the editor's intput.
+For that purpose it typically follows three steps:
-- removing previous hints
+1. removing old hints
-- finding new contexts where the plugin could apply
+2. finding relevant contexts where the plugin could apply
-- create new hints for those contexts
+3. creating hints to show for these contexts

-#### Template
+#### Hint card template

-The file `addon/templates/components/editor-plugins/your-name-card.js` is where you can interact with the user about the plugin.
-Its content will show up in a card at the upper right corner of the editor.
+The hint card template, located in `addon/templates/components/editor-plugins/your-name-card.js`, is the visualization of the hint card shown to the user.
+The hint card allows the user to execute actions on the editor's content.
+The template will show up in a card at the upper right corner of the editor.

-#### Plugin Component
+#### Hint card component

-The file `addon/components/editor-plugins/your-name-card.js` is the JavaScript file related to the template.
-It's where you can put all the logic you need to fill your purpose.
+The hint card component, located in `addon/components/editor-plugins/your-name-card.js`, is the JavaScript file related to the hint card template.
+It implements the interactions between the hint card and the editor (e.g. inserting a hyperlink).

-#### Fill-in the TODOs
+#### Complete the plugin's impletation (aka resolve the TODOs)

 As the session is quite short we already provided the service, the template and parts of the card of the rdfa-editor-wikipedia-slug-plugin.